Taking Questions

-Often, speakers take questions after they’ve completed their talk.
+Often, speakers start taking questions after they’ve completed their talk.

 Usually, this is not the best time to do this because the audience doesn’t leave having the impact of your closing on the their minds.